Transfer Student

 Contact the Transfer Office

-The Undergraduate Transfer Admissions Office handles the applications and inquiries for transfers from other colleges and universities; transfers from another Campbell University campus include Online, Raleigh, Camp Lejeune and Fort Liberty; second bachelor’s degree-seeking students; non-degree seeking students; and returning students.
+The Undergraduate Transfer Admissions Office handles the applications and inquiries for transfers from other colleges and universities; transfers from another Campbell University campus include Online, or Raleigh, Camp Lejeune and Fort Liberty; second bachelor’s degree-seeking students; non-degree seeking students; and returning students.

 1-910-893-1290